tiagos4ntos/device-manager/README.md

 | `make stop/postgres`  | Stop Postgres as a dependency for the API                             |

+## API Documentation

+Once the application is running, you can explore the API documentation and interact with the endpoints directly via Swagger UI at: http://localhost:8080/api/index.html

+See [API Docs](docs/api.md) for endpoints and usage details.

 ## Testing the API

 There's a [Postman Collection](docs/device-manager.postman_collection.json) and [Environment](docs/local.postman_environment.json) that can be imported to test each api endpoint.